by Medha Patel

 Building a variable financial model in a spreadsheet and updating whichever budget management tool your company uses will ensure you’re relying on the best numbers to conduct business.

 Creating your budget on an all-inclusive budgeting platform–shared Excel sheets, or a corporate performance management tool, like Quickbooks or Adaptive Insights–will make your budget accessible and easier to alter at points throughout the year.
+So, how can you avoid these pitfalls?

 Avoid: Creating unrealistic/inaccurate targets for your budget